Bronson (film)

-Bronson is a 2008 British biographical prison action thriller film directed by Nicolas Winding Refn, based on a script written by Refn and Brock Norman Brock.
+Bronson is a 2008 British biographical prison drama film directed by Nicolas Winding Refn, based on a script written by Refn and Brock Norman Brock.
 The film stars Tom Hardy as Michael Peterson, known from 1987 as Charles Bronson.
 The film follows the life of this prisoner, considered Britain's most violent criminal, who has been responsible for a dozen or so cases of hostage taking while incarcerated.
-He was given the name Charles Bronson by his fight promoter, for his bare-knuckle fighting years.

-Born into a respectable middle-class family, Peterson became known as one of the United Kingdom's most dangerous prisoners.
-Because of his violence, Bronson was repeatedly put into isolation or solitary confinement, which may have contributed to his emotional problems.
+The film received positive reviews from critics.

 Plot

 The film begins with scenes from Peterson's delinquent early life which he narrates with self-deprecating humor.
-Initially he addresses the camera dressed in prison garb; other times, he tells his tale in a vaudeville-style theatre with a live audience.
+Initially he addresses the camera dressed in prison garb.
+Other times, he tells his tale in a vaudeville-style theatre with a live audience.
 The film's story unfolds as a surreal narrative of connected vignettes punctuated by vaudeville interludes.

 He recounts episodes of crime and violence leading to his first prison sentence of seven years.
 At sentencing, his mother hopes he will be out in four but his violence in prison extends his sentence beyond seven years.
 He is sent to a psychiatric hospital, where he continues to rebel and is administered drugs which he claims make him physically weak.
 His first escape attempt is to walk sluggishly toward the exit, where he is waved back to a chair by a staffer.
 He decides to escape by earning a transfer back to prison and attempts to strangle a detainee that revealed himself to be a paedophile, but is apprehended before he can kill the man.
 He comments to the audience that despite all his prison time and solitary confinement, he has never killed anyone.

 In the vaudeville theatre, he shows film footage of a rooftop protest during which he claims to have caused "tens of millions of pounds' damage".
 He credits this destruction with the government's decision to declare him "sane" and have him released.
-After a brief reunion with his parents, he sets off to see his flamboyant Uncle Jack.
+After a brief reunion with his parents, he sets off to see his predatory Uncle Jack.
 He is welcomed and reintroduced to an old prison mate who promises to set him up as a bare-knuckle boxer, and gives him the name Charles Bronson, after the American actor.